 How a Car Accident Lawyer Can Help Navigate a Multi-Car Crash

-When it comes to determining liability in an accident, one must establish that the driver of the other vehicle, or vehicles, involved was driving negligently or recklessly.
+When determining liability in a car accident case, you must establish that the driver of the other vehicle or vehicles involved was driving negligently or recklessly.
 This is established by showing:

 Who Pays When an Accident Involves Multiple Drivers?